Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 ## Overview

 The overview chapter provides you with general information on the module/plugin.
-It describes the overall purpose of the module/plugin as well as the main features.
+It describes the overall purpose of the module/plugin as well as the key features.
 The overview chapter is divided into the following parts:

 - **General information**
    This part describes the overall benefits of the module/plugin as well as the version on which the present documentation is based.